eternagame/superfolder-covid-mrna-vaccines/analysis/analysis.md

 dG(MFE) calculated in LinearFold-Vienna.

+The Superfolder-Delta-PSU construct was designed from scratch by Eterna participants in the Delta challenge, optimizing a modified DegScore that increases the stability of PSU by setting U degradation to zero.

 <sup>a</sup>Average unpaired probability over entire coding sequence (Wayment-Steele, 2020b).

 <sup>b</sup>Estimated from [DegScore](https://github.com/eternagame/DegScore), machine-learning model for predicting degradation more accurately than average unpaired probability (Leppek, 2021).